 The biggest and newest option is Puente Nuevo, which spans the mouth of the gorge and offers the best views of both the countryside and chasm.
 Built in the 18th century, it’s a behemoth of a bridge with dizzyingly high arches that connects the city’s old and new towns.

-The old town, or La Cuidad, is a twisting, turning collection of tightly packed cobbled alleyways, whose personality owes much to Ronda’s almost 800-year stint under Moorish control.
+The old town, or La Ciudad, is a twisting, turning collection of tightly packed cobbled alleyways, whose personality owes much to Ronda’s almost 800-year stint under Moorish control.
 The new rulers swept away the old places of worship from an earlier Roman occupation and in their stead built mosques, bathhouses and palaces.

 Grand buildings stand right on the lip of the gorge, running almost flush with the sheer faces of the warm-toned stone.
 Narrow lanes of blisteringly white, terracotta-tiled houses with carved stone doorways bake in the sun.
 Tiled street name plaques allude to the city’s lengthy Moorish past.